 At Wingrove we are continually assessing our pupils and recording their progress.
 Assessment outcomes are used to inform the next cycle of planning thus ensuring a match of work to the needs of the pupils and ensuring progress.
+Assessments are carried out on three levels:

-Assessment for Learning is a key part of every lesson.
-Teachers assess understanding through observation, talking with children, questioning and feedback of work.
-The learning objectives for each lesson will be made clear to pupils and revisited during plenary sessions.
+Short term assessments are an informal part of every lesson.
+Teachers assess understanding through observation, talking with children, questioning and marking work.
+The learning objectives for each lesson will be made clear to pupils and revisited in the plenary.